ebzgr/Wwmm2/README.md

 - **Scientific research**: Provide an experimental environment for studying awareness, persuasion, and resilience
 - **Policy support**: Offer concrete illustrations of manipulative techniques to support regulatory discussions

-WWMM was created in four days by ESSEC CCM students and received the **Best Content Award** in CCM 2025.

 ---